Nodame Cantabile Vol. 5 - Manga Review

 Many thanks to Del Rey Manga for sending me a review copy of Nodame Cantabile Volume 5!

-5 Responses to “Nodame Cantabile Vol. 5 - Manga Review”
+5 replies on “Nodame Cantabile Vol. 5 – Manga Review”

 WHAT!?
 Nodame-chan?
 Hard on the eyes!?
 Never!